scalafiddle/scalafiddle-editor/README.md

 ## Hosting your own ScalaFiddle editor

 ScalaFiddle has been designed to be easy to host on your own.
-It's published as Docker images (`scalafiddle/scalafiddle-editor` and
-`scalafiddle/scalafiddle-core`) which provide an easy way to set up your own service.
+It's published as Docker images (`scalafiddle/scalafiddle-editor`, `scalafiddle/scalafiddle-router` and `scalafiddle/scalafiddle-core`) which provide an easy way to set up your own service.

+## Contributing

+If you'd like to contribute to the ScalaFiddle project, read the [contribution guide](CONTRIBUTING.md) for more instructions on how to set up a local dev env for ScalaFiddle etc.